MoritzSchaller/QuartUvicornTemplate/readme.md

-# Quart Uvicorn Webapp Template
+# Quart Uvicorn Web App Template

 This is a template to quickly get a quart web app running.